N0a4124/-Peak-Bots-roboticsportfolio2025/README.md

 * Works closely with the electrical and mechanical teams to ensure the code works with the hardware.
 * Debugs software issues during testing.

-# Bulders: Warner Hobbs & Alexander Shibbonbitch.
+# Bulders: Warner Hobbs
+* Designs and builds the robot’s physical structure.
+* Works on the drivetrain, chassis, and mechanical systems (e.g., arms, lifts, grippers).
+* Ensures that the robot meets size, weight, and functional requirements.
+* Collaborates with the CAD designer to turn designs into reality.

+# Alexander Shimanovitch
 * Designs and builds the robot’s physical structure.
 * Works on the drivetrain, chassis, and mechanical systems (e.g., arms, lifts, grippers).
 * Ensures that the robot meets size, weight, and functional requirements.
 * Collaborates with the CAD designer to turn designs into reality.

 # Driver: Isaac Thaxtonweaver
 * Operates the robot during competitions.